mcso-ap-fp/final-project/README.md

 Discuss the most important or interesting thing you learned doing your project.
 Discuss the most difficult challenge you overcame and/or your most interesting debugging story.

+The most difficult challenge was getting the directions feature up and running.
+After initially realizing that I was not able to map out directions to the restaurant, I was able to figure out that the reason was the location of my emulator was accross the country in California.
+I figured out how I can change the location of my phone in the emulator.
+Afterwards, I was having issues using FusedLocationProviderClient to access my current location.
+After extensive debugging, I figured out that I was loading the map prior to actually fetching the current location.
+I was able to resolved this by loading the map within an on OnCompletionListener for the current address.

 ## Local Setup
 1. Create and connect to a Firebase project: https://firebase.google.com/docs/android/setup
 2. Enable Authentication and Firestore DB via the Firebase console
+3. Set up API Key (for the sake of simplicity we left ours unrestricted)

 If necessary, briefly tell us how to build and run your project.
 Include details about how to set back end services (if you use them).